kunaljaykam/DrChuck-0/README.md

 For some reason netlify servers were messing with images, Therefore As a temporary fix, I decided to host images on cloudinary.
 Its working well for now.

+## To Do

+Add router for pages And Design Pages(about)

+Add Book Section

+Improve video showcase(WIP)

+Integrate blog with wordpress (Revue Recommended)

+Add Footer(WIP)

+Add Google Translate/or something better